lpsinger/gwcelery/doc/design.rst

 PyCBC, cWB, and oLIB) upload candidates in real time to GraceDb, the central database and web portal for low-latency LIGO/Virgo analyses.
-Whenever an event is uploaded or altered, GraceDb pushes machine-readable notifications through LVAlert, a pubsub system based on XMPP.
+Whenever an event is uploaded or altered, GraceDb pushes machine-readable notifications through LVAlert, a pubsub system based on XMPP_.

 The business logic for selecting and sending alerts to astronomers resides not in GraceDb itself but in GWCelery.
 The role of GWCelery in the LIGO/Virgo alert